Poulpy/Page-Rank/README.md

 ### wreivtof

-Given a graph, an output file and additionaly a damping factor, runs the page rank implementation and writes the eigen vector to the output file.
+Given a graph, an output file and additionaly a damping factor, runs the page rank implementation and writes the eigen vector in the file.

 ```
 ./bin/wreivtof <filepath> <output_file> [damping]